-The WBAP monitoring well network monitors groundwater within the Uppermost Aquifer, which was defined by Arcadis (2016) as very fine to fine grained clayey and silty sand with an average thickness of approximately 15 feet.
-Geologic cross-section A-A' from the Arcadis (2016) shows the subsurface structure of the uppermost aquifer (indicated on the figure as clayey silty sand, tan to gray) underlying the WBAP and the EBAP.
-This figure is provided as Attachment A. Geologic cross-section A-A' demonstrates lateral continuity of the uppermost aquifer spanning the entire length of the WBAP.
+The WBAP monitoring well network monitors groundwater within the uppermost aquifer, which was defined by Arcadis (2016) as very fine to fine grained clayey and silty sand with an average thickness of approximately 15 feet.
+Geologic cross-section A-A' from Arcadis (2016), provided as Attachment A, shows the subsurface structure of the uppermost aquifer (indicated on the figure as clayey silty sand, tan to gray) underlying the WBAP and the EBAP.
+Geologic cross-section A-A' demonstrates lateral continuity of the uppermost aquifer spanning the entire length of the WBAP.

 Groundwater flow direction in the area of the WBAP is west-southwesterly (Figure 1).
 Seasonal variability in groundwater flow has not been observed since the monitoring well network was installed.
-Groundwater flow through the Uppermost Aquifer contains a hydraulic gradient of approximately 0.01 feet per foot.
+Groundwater flow through the uppermost aquifer contains a hydraulic gradient of approximately 0.01 feet per foot.
 The WBAP monitoring well network consists of upgradient monitoring wells AD-3, AD-12, and AD-18, and compliance wells AD-17, AD-28, AD-29, and AD-30, all of which are screened within the uppermost aquifer.